 Clinical Director & Founder

-Kristen Pfautz Woolley received a Bachelor of Science in Nursing degree from West Virginia University and a Master of Social Work degree from University of Maryland.
+Kristen Pfautz Woolley Kristen Pfautz Woolley received a Bachelor of Science in Nursing degree from West Virginia University and a Master of Social Work degree from University of Maryland.
 She is a Licensed Pennsylvania Registered Nurse and a Licensed Pennsylvania Social Worker.
-She holds a post-graduate certificate in Addiction Studies from Pennsylvania State University and a post-graduate certificate in Child Sexual Abuse Treatment from Widener University.
+She holds a post-graduate certificate in Addiction Studies from Pennsylvania State University, a post-graduate certificate in Child Sexual Abuse Treatment from Widener University and has completed the Certificate Program in Traumatic Stress Studies through the Trauma Center at the Justice Resource Institute.
 She is trained in Sand Tray Therapy through the Sand Tray Institute of New Mexico.
 Additionally, she is a trained facilitator for the Darkness to Light Program.
-She is a past two term board member of the York County Children’s Advocacy Center.
+She is a past two term board of the York County Children’s Advocacy Center.
 In 2013 Kristen received that agency’s Essence of Humanity Award.
 In 2014 the YWCA honored her as one of its Top 25 Extraordinary Women of York County.
-Kristen’s professional experience includes emergency room nursing plus providing individual, marital, family therapy, and group therapy.
+Kristen’s professional experience includes emergency room nursing plus providing individual, marital, family therapy and group therapy.
 She has worked hard in her personal healing journey to reframe her mindset from victim to survivor of child sexual abuse.
 Inspired by the freedom of releasing her burden of pain she founded Turning Point to be a safe and healing environment for companion survivors to begin to heal.
-She believes that each survivor’s healing is personal and individual and that it is imperative for each survivor to be in control of their healing journey.
-Kristen designed Turning Point to help any child sexual abuse survivor who feels isolated from their childhood pain know they are not alone and that healing is possible.
+She believes that each survivors healing is personal and individual and that it is imperative for the survivor to be in control of their healing journey.
+Kristen designed Turning Point to help any survivor feeling isolated from their childhood pain know they are not alone and that healing is possible.
 She is passionate about prevention, education, and advocacy for survivors’ rights.